Alaa-Arees-PHOENIX/Dodgy-Blocks/README.md

 Compiling:
 -----------
-first download and install raylib library from <TODO: add link here>
+first download and install raylib library from https://www.raylib.com/
 then open this project's makefile (it's in the same folder as the file you are reading
 right now) and add the appropriate path to raylib on your machine, everything
 should be fine to compile now by opening a terminal and changing to the project's